Meta-Auto-Decoder for Solving Parametric Partial Differential Equations: Numerical Experiments

-Eq.\eqref{def:burgers} can model one-dimensional flow of a viscous fluid, where $u$ is the velocity, $\nu$ is the viscosity coefficient and the initial condition $u_0(x)$ is the changing parameter of the PDEs, i.e. $\eta=u_0(x)$.
-The initial condition $u_0(x)$ is generated using Gaussian random field (GRF) \cite{liu2019advances} according to $u_0(x) \sim \mu = \mathcal{N}(0; 1000(- \Delta + 9I)^{-3})$ with periodic boundary conditions.
-We set the viscosity to $\nu = 0.01$ and solve the Eq.\eqref{def:burgers} using open source code implemented by \cite{li2020fourier} to generate the reference solutions.
-The spatiotemporal mesh size of the ground truth is $1024\times101$.
-In order to solve the Eq.\eqref{def:burgers} better by using the PINNs-based method, we use the hard constraint on periodic boundary condition mentioned in \cite{lu2021physics}.
+Eq.\eqref{def:burgers} can model one-dimensional flow of a viscous fluid, where $u$ is the velocity, $\nu$ is the viscosity coefficient and initial condition $u_0(x)$ is the changing parameter of the PDE, i.e. $\eta=u_0(x)$.
+The initial condition $u_0(x)$ is generated using Gaussian random field (GRF) \cite{liu2019advances} according to $u_0(x) \sim \mathcal{N}(0; 100(- \Delta + 9I)^{-3})$ with periodic boundary conditions.

-Unlike FNO \cite{li2020fourier} which learns the operator mapping from the initial condition $u(\cdot,0)$ to the solution at time one $u(\cdot,1)$, our method learns the operator mapping from the initial condition $u(\cdot,0)$ to the solution in the entire duration $u(\cdot,\cdot)$, which is a more challenging task.
-In addition, our approach uses only the information inherent in the PDEs and does not require any supervised data, whereas FNO is data-driven and requires a large amount of labeled data.

-We generated 150 different initializations of $u_0(x)$ using GRF and randomly selected 100 cases as $S_1$.
-The remaining 50 scenarios are used as $S_2$ for fine-tuning.
-For \textit{MAD-L} and \textit{MAD-LM}, the pre-training stages run for $50$k iterations while the \textit{Transfer-Learning} pre-trains 3k steps since it only handles one single case.